 Unlike encryption, a token is unsolvable and unreversible.
 It is just a placeholder with no inherent value.
 Sensitive information is stored separately in a different location, and you can access it only by using your tokenisation solution to exchange the token for the original data.
 It allows you to secure the information and avoid storing sensitive data within your internal systems.
-At the same time, you have to be sure that the external data vault you use is undoubtedly secure and protected.
+At the same time, you must ensure that the external data vault you use is undoubtedly secure and protected.

-We’ve previously examined the types, advantages, and drawbacks of tokenisation, so take a look at this article if you want to know more.
+We've previously examined tokenisation's types, advantages, and drawbacks, so take a look at this article if you want to know more.

 How does masking help to protect data?

-Masking is the simplest method which means replacing the original data with other values: null, constant, or synonymical to real data.
+Masking is the simplest method, replacing the original data with other values: null, constant, or synonymical to real data.

 The latter case allows for saving the analytical value of the original data without exposing and risking it.
 For instance, a real name can be replaced with a random one.
 Masking can be permanent and unretrievable (SDM, static data masking) and reversible (DDM, dynamic data masking), meaning that the authorised user can access original data.
 In contrast, unauthorised users will see it masked.